 Zedeki and Gongu decided that they prefered to hunt the “bad” Bokoblins that Huk mentioned.
 Huk suggested that an Acheman from the Hokani Mountains was their leader, and that they should tread carefully.
 Acheman are very powerful demons.
 Upon hearing this, Ophinia noted that Beedle might be in danger all alone, and offered Ior money to travel with him and lead him safely to Mabel.
 Ior speedily left the spring towards Beedle and the road.

 The party left the spring, and Huk wished them well.
 Still feeling sadness for Ophinia, he gave to her a necklace of Bokoblin teeth.
 “This necklace,” he explained, “will let you speak Blin.”
 He thought that perhaps it would help her.
-Not all Bokoblins are bad, as he claimed, but many are.
+Not all Bokoblins are bad, as he claimed, though many are.